 I have provided teaching, training and mentoring for students and colleagues over many years.
 This has included a variety of ‘visiting lecturer’ roles, exploring a range of topics with postgraduate and undergraduate students.
 Some key themes have included:

 More recently I have worked with Dr Gerry Wait to develop a series of workshops on archaeological ethics.
-Starting with a session at the annual Chartered Institute for Archaeologists (CIfA) conference this has developed into a series of stand-alone workshops.
-Several of these were delivered remotely during 2020-21 as part of a strand of CIfA Continuing Professional Development.
+This has developed from a session at the annual Chartered Institute for Archaeologists (CIfA) conference into a series of stand-alone workshops.
+Many of these have been delivered remotely as a strand of CIfA Continuing Professional Development.

 I have a long-standing and deeply-held commitment to the widest possible public engagement with archaeology and cultural heritage.